AXOca/Stand-Tools/StandSupportTool-cs/README.md

 Initial concept was made with Python on this project: [SST](https://github.com/AXOca/Stand-Tools/tree/main/SST)

 Afterwards, [Alessandro](https://github.com/alessandromrc) made the initial polished version of my rough Python script in C#.
-They invited me to his repo, and I added a few of features and optimized it.
+They invited me to his repo, and I added a few features and optimized it.
 I also made the design (which is much easier in Visual Studio than what I did previously).
 Now, it's at least a tiny bit stand look-a-like like the website.
 That's it.

 ## Functions